CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Do we need investment ?

-Volunteers have always contributed to FOSS projects, LibreOffice is no exception, and we would love you to get involved and help out improving the code with us.
-Professional developers bring the ability to contribute huge amounts of feature/function work, mentoring, and the depth of focus necessary to tackle the hardest issues: improving interoperability, performance, memory consumption, latency - as well as building new UX infrastructure and adding product polish - we're far from done.
+Let us first state clearly that volunteers have always contributed to FOSS projects, and do so in many different ways.
+This is important and LibreOffice is no exception.
+So obviously we would love you to get involved and e.g. help out improving the code with us.

+Professional developers bring the ability to contribute huge amounts of feature/function work, mentoring, and the depth of focus necessary to tackle the hardest issues: improving interoperability, performance, memory consumption, latency, move with changes in os and other software libraries - as well as building new UX infrastructure and adding product polish - we're far from done.

 Donations have also been a helpful revenue stream for TDF, however the